theo-armour/pages/00-journal/2023-05-22-black-cleverness.md

 # 2023-05-22 Black Cleverness

-Bigger brain size is robustly related to higher intelligence https://royalsocietypublishing.org/doi/10.1098/rsos.211621
+Bigger brain size is robustly related to higher intelligence says: https://royalsocietypublishing.org/doi/10.1098/rsos.211621

+But

 3 of top 4 NFL quarterbacks are black; 10 out of 32